 Rationale for Our Cash Distribution Policy.
 Our cash distribution policy reflects a basic judgment that our unitholders will be better served by the distribution of our cash available after expenses and reserves rather than retaining it.
-Because we believe we will generally finance any non-maintenance capital investments from external financing sources, we believe that our investors are best served by our distributing all of our available cash.
+We believe we will generally finance any non-maintenance capital investments from external financing sources and distribute available cash to unitholders.
 Because we are not subject to an entity-level federal income tax, we have more cash to distribute to you than would be the case were we subject to such a tax.
 Our cash distribution policy is consistent with the terms of our partnership agreement, which requires that we distribute all of our available cash quarterly.